OmarBedawi/my_first_e-store/README.md

     * E-Books can be searched by title and description using the search bar.
     * Dropdown menus allow the user to sort the titles by price, rating, category and alphabetically (highest to lowest and vice versa).
     * Number of results for searches and categories is dynamically displayed on the page, just before the list of e-Books.
+    * Not working for e-Book readers because they are not a big quantity.
-* #### Dynamic e-Book Cover Cards and Details Page
+* #### Dynamic product Cards and Details Page
-    * Each e-Book cover is contained in a card that features an image of the cover, or the stock missing image if no image has been uploaded for the e-Book.
+    * Each e-Book cover or e-Book reader image is contained in a card that features an image of the product, or the stock missing image if no image has been uploaded.
-    * Each card/cover is followed in the same column by the informations of the e-Book displayed in the card.
+    * Below each card are displayed some of the product's details.
     * The number of cards per row changes dynamically depeninding on screen size, this keeps the page looking uncluttered and prevents the images from becoming too small to understand or comically large.
-    * Clicking on the card will take the user to the ebook_detail.html page, where the same card, together with all the e-Book details are stored and displayed.
+    * Clicking on the card image will take the user to the detail page, where all the product's details are displayed.
-    * On larger screens the details are displayed next to each card; on smaller pages these details are displyed in column, below the card.
+    * On larger screens the details page is displayed next to each card; on smaller screens, these details are displyed in column, below the card.
     * On this page users can select the quantities for a max of 99 units, and add the product to the basket.
 * #### Smart Shopping Bag Update input
-    * Users can update their e-Book quantities in the shopping bag, or even delete a product from it.
+    * Users can update their product quantities in the shopping bag, or even delete a product from it.
 * #### Stripe Payments
-    * Users can checkout and purchase e-Books using the Stripe API.
+    * Users can checkout and purchase products using the Stripe API.
 * #### Smart Checkout Validator
     * User details and basket are validated twice before the stripe API is called to make the payment.
     If there are any issues with the personal and card details or basket items the payment can't take